 Kyoto: Beyond the Shrines

 Kyoto is absolutely loaded with traditional Japanese sights to see, especially in the temples and shrines category.
-Most of us want to explore other things as well, however, and Kyoto really doesn't disappoint.
+Most of us want to explore other things as well, however, and Kyoto definitely has a lot more to explore.

 I've traveled to Kyoto several times, seeing it in 3 out of the 4 seasons, and it's been a beautiful experience each time.
 If you're looking for temples and shrines, check out some of my favorites here.
 If you're looking for other things in Kyoto, here are some sights that I'd recommend: